wgslsmith/wgslsmith/docs/src/harness/usage.md

 By default, when executing a shader with an explicit path, the harness will look for a json file with the same name and parent directory as the shader.
 For example, given a shader file at `/path/to/shader.wgsl`, the harness will look for the metadata file at `/path/to/shader.json`.

-You can also specify the metadata file path explicitly by passing `--metadata /path/to/metadata.json` on the command line, or even specify the json object inline: `--metadata '{"resources": [...]}'`.
+You can also specify the metadata file path explicitly by passing `/path/to/metadata.json` as the second positional argument on the command line, or even specify the json object inline: `'{"resources": [...]}'`.

-## Backend selection

-TODO